Senior Lecturer, Department of Tourism Management, Sabaragamuwa University of Sri Lanka

 He has appreciated the services available to students.

 “The student support systems at AUT are amazing.
-I especially valued the library with its invaluable collection of books, online resources and inter-library loan system, and the workshops run by the library and postgraduate office to support research and researcher development.”
+I especially valued the library with its invaluable collection of books, online resources and inter-library loan system, and the workshops run by the library and the Graduate Research School to support research and researcher development.”